-Sydney FC have been the strongest side this season, though not as dominant as last year, with the Newcastle Jets being the potential fairytale after being in the Finals wilderness for a number of teams have improved their rosters and will look to dethrone the Sky Blues, and you can enjoy the action using a standard or HD TV, as well as live mobile streaming options using a Free Trial.
+Sydney FC have been the strongest side this season, though not as dominant as last year, with the Newcastle Jets being the potential fairytale after being in the Finals wilderness for a number of years, and you can enjoy the action using a standard or HD TV, as well as live mobile streaming options using a Free Trial.

 2018 Hyundai A-League Finals